-JUNTOS Collective is a 501(c)3 non-profit organization that uses dance to develop leadership and community building in underserved areas.
-JUNTOS works with university volunteers, providing dance workshops and dance performances from professional and pre-professional dance volunteers in select communities nationally and internationally.
-Each year, JUNTOS works with numerous organizations in Boston, New York, San Francisco and internationally in Guatemala, Mexico, and Nicaragua.
-We collaborate with organizations such as orphanages, public hospitals, retirement homes, centers for HIV+ children, homeless shelters, and more.
-Volunteer programming is open to select university dance BFA students.
+JUNTOS Collective is a 501(c)3 non-profit organization that uses dance to develop leadership and collaboration building in vulnerable communities.
+JUNTOS provides free dance workshops and dance performances from professional and pre-professional dance volunteers in select communities nationally and internationally.
+Each year, JUNTOS works with numerous organizations in Boston, New York, San Francisco/Northern CA, and internationally in Colombia, Guatemala, Mexico, and Nicaragua.
+We collaborate with organizations such as orphanages, migrant safe houses, public hospitals, retirement homes, centers for HIV+ children, homeless shelters, and more.

 JUNTOS was founded in 2008 by Ailey/Fordham BFA student Joanna Poz-Molesky.
 Originally intended for a one-time international trip to Mexico in 2009, JUNTOS quickly expanded to an organization bridging performance, community outreach, and intercultural exchange.
 Today, JUNTOS conducts six volunteer programs from one-day outreach opportunities to year-long leadership work.
 JUNTOS continues growing each year: outreach trips, dance volunteers involved, collaborators, and workshops among many more aspects.

 JUNTOS cultivates international community through shared dance experiences.
 Our professional and pre-professional dancer volunteers invest in our programs to provide dance opportunities to underserved communities.
 Working primarily with Latin-American based organizations, JUNTOS uses the art of movement to inspire confidence, self-esteem, and collaboration.

 JUNTOS aims to provide all participants with tools to explore the capacities of their creative expression of dance in a safe space that fosters individuality, diversity and unity.